A Generalization of von Neumann's Reduction from the Assignment Problem to Zero-Sum Games: Discussion

-Recall our discussion in \Cref{sec:intro} that \citeauthor{Dant51a}'s original reduction does not work for the full generality of linear programs.
 In this section, we explore whether the restrictions that we impose on linear programs suffice to make his reduction work.
 First, we show that under the assumption $b>\allzeros$ and $c>\allzeros$, his reduction works.
-Let $(p^*,q^*,t^*)$ be the minimax strategy of the row player for Dantzig's game as presented in \Cref{eq:Dantzig}.
+Let $(p^*,q^*,t^*)$ be a minimax strategy of the row player.
 Then, it holds that